INNOVINATI/microwler/docs/scraping.md

 # Scraping Data
-**Microwler** provides several ways of extracting data from web pages.
+**Microwler** provides several ways of extracting data from web pages by defining *selectors*.
+If you're familiar with Scrapy selectors, you will notice a strong similarity - because both use the excellent `Parsel` library.
+This allows you to [build complex selectors](#parsel) with XPath, CSS and RegEx, even offering the possibility to chain selectors.
+Alternatively, you can use the [generic selectors](#generic) that are built-in or use simple [XPath strings](#xpath).
+Let's check it out!

 ## Selectors
-In most cases, you'll want to extract or calculate some data based on the HTML documents you crawl.
-For this scenario, **Microwler** allows you to define *selectors*, which can extract data using `XPath` or `CSS` expressions - or use the ones we already built for you.

 ### Generic
 If you're really lazy, just use the *built-in selectors*.
 For instance: